-Acurx Announces New Microbiome Data from Its Phase 2a Clinical Trial of Ibezapolstat for CDI in a Scientific Poster Presentation at IDWeek 2021 Conference
+Acurx Announces New Microbiome Data from Its Phase 2a Clinical Trial of Ibezapolstat for CDI at the 9th International C. diff.
+Conference

-STATEN ISLAND, N.Y., Sept.
-27, 2021 /PRNewswire/ -- Acurx Pharmaceuticals, Inc. (NASDAQ: ACXP) ("Acurx" or the "Company"), a clinical stage biopharmaceutical company developing a new class of antibiotics for difficult-to-treat bacterial infections, announced today that a scientific abstract and poster presentation will be given at the Infectious Disease Society of America (IDSA) IDWeekTM 2021, taking place virtually from September 29 – October 3, 2021:
+STATEN ISLAND, N.Y., Nov.
+1, 2021 /PRNewswire/ -- Acurx Pharmaceuticals, Inc. (NASDAQ: ACXP) ("Acurx" or the "Company"), a clinical stage biopharmaceutical company developing a new class of antibiotics for difficult-to-treat bacterial infections, announced today that new microbiome data from its Phase 2a clinical trial for C. difficile Infection (CDI) will be presented at the 9th Annual International C. diff Conference & Health Expo. taking place virtually on November 4-5, 2021.

-Presenting Author: Professor Kevin Garey, PharmD, MS, University of Houston
+Presenting Author: Professor Kevin Garey, PharmD, MS, Chair of the Department of Clinical Sciences and Administration and Professor of Pharmacy Practice, University of Houston College of Pharmacy

 About the Microbiome in Clostridioides difficile Infection (CDI)

 C. difficile can sometimes be a normal component of the healthy gut microbiome, but when the microbiome is thrown out of balance, the C. difficile can thrive and cause an infection.
 After colonization with C. difficile, the organism produces and releases the main virulence factors, the two large clostridial toxins A (TcdA) and B (TcdB).
 (Kachrimanidou, Microorganisms 2020, 8, 200; doi:10.3390/microorganisms8020200.)
 TcdA and TcdB are exotoxins that bind to human intestinal epithelial cells and are responsible for inflammation, fluid and mucous secretion, as well as damage to the intestinal mucosa.